 MSP360 Remote Desktop is a handy tool for establishing secure remote desktop connections between two computers.
 Naturally, the contents of the traffic interchanged may very well contain sensitive data that under no circumstances should be intercepted by malefactors.
-In this short post, we succinctly explain how to set up secure RDP (Remote Desktop Protocol) connection with the help of MSP360 Remote Desktop.
+In this short post, we succinctly explain how to set up a secure RDP (Remote Desktop Protocol) connection with the help of MSP360 Remote Desktop.

 Table of Contents